malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 The theory presented here is different.
 Via a mechanistic computational account, it attempts to attack head-on the hardest "easy problem" questions of how it is that we can observe our own thoughts, and of why consciousness evolved; and it attempts to draw as close as possible to the "hard problem" of phenomenal experience itself.
 Through considerations of our current understanding of neuroscience, the characteristics of biological and artificial neural networks, and through extensive self introspection, I shall provide what I believe to be a plausible architecture or framework for the mechanisms that underlie high-level thought and how they are associated with conscious experience.
 My theory can be seen as an application of Attention Schema Theory and Higher-order Thought Theory, but I believe it provides a much broader and more concrete account than the abstract notions posited by those theories.

-I shall first present an outline of the whole of the theory, followed separately by the rationale that forms its background.
+I shall first present an outline of the theory in its entirety, followed separately by the rationale that forms its background.
 I shall follow this up with a discussion of the most significant remaining open questions, and conclude by summarising where I think this theory is useful for future directions of research.

 # Theory Overview